MaskingTechnology/jitar/documentation/06_building_applications.md

 # Building applications

-In this section we will take a look at the basics of building an application that effectivly leverages the bennefits of Jitar.
+In this section we will take a look at the basics of building an application that effectively leverages the benefits of Jitar.
 All application examples are available on [GitHub](https://github.com/MaskingTechnology/jitar){:target="_blank"} as separate projects.

 ---